Flow-Bench: A Dataset for Computational Workflow Anomaly Detection: Introduction

 These fundamental challenges make the anomaly detection problem hard.
-Although standard anomaly detection benchmarks such as \cite{zhao2019pyod} and \cite{liu2022bond} can be applied to workflows as is shown in this paper, these methods are not very effective and do not scale well with the size of the workflow as well.
-Specifically, we show in section \ref{sec:bench_mark_design} that many readily available anomaly detection methods result in out-of-memory (OOM) errors when encountering simple workflow data.
-On the other hand, the methods that do manage to work on the workflow data, do not provide desirable precision.
-Moreover, there is still a lack of consensus on the best practices and benchmark datasets that facilitate the evaluation of different anomaly detection techniques on computational workflows making it difficult to compare and reproduce the results of different studies.
+Although standard anomaly detection benchmarks such as \cite{zhao2019pyod} and \cite{liu2022bond} can be applied to workflows.
+As is shown in this work, these methods are not very effective and do not scale well with the size of the workflow as well.
+Specifically, we show in Appendix~\ref{appx:benchmark_results} that many readily available anomaly detection methods result in out-of-memory (OOM) errors when encountering simple workflow data.
+On the other hand, the methods that do manage to work on the workflow data do not provide desirable precision.
+Moreover, there is still a lack of consensus on the best practices and benchmark datasets that facilitate the evaluation of different anomaly detection techniques on computational workflows, making it difficult to compare and reproduce the results of different studies.

-These challenges indicate the need for careful analysis and study of workflow data but the benchmarks needed for such analysis on workflows are not available in the literature.
+These challenges indicate the need for careful analysis and study of workflow data, but the benchmarks needed for such analysis of workflows are not available in the literature.
 In this work, we present a set of novel workflows along with best practices and preliminary analysis that will provide the tools for future research to test and develop tools to facilitate anomaly detection on workflows.
 In particular, we present a benchmark study of anomaly detection techniques for workflows.
-We introduce a set of new workflow data that we have collected for anomaly detection and evaluate the performance of several state-of-the-art anomaly detection techniques, including tabular data anomaly detection~\citep{zhao2019pyod} and graph data anomaly detection~\citep{liu2022bond}.
-We evaluate the performance of several state-of-the-art anomaly detection techniques on a range of high-throughput workloads and datasets, including simulation, data analysis, and machine learning applications.
-Our evaluation is based on unsupervised learning with several performance metrics, including ROC-AUC score, F1-score, top-k score and etc. We compare strengths and weaknesses of different anomaly detection techniques and reveal insights into their applicability and limitations in scientific workflow scenarios.
+We introduce a set of new workflow data that we have collected for anomaly detection and evaluate the performance of several state-of-the-art anomaly detection techniques, including tabular data anomaly detection~\citep{zhao2019pyod}, graph data anomaly detection~\citep{liu2022bond, kipf2017semi}, and text data in supervise fine-tuned language models~\citep{guo2021logbert} in supervised and unsupervised way.
+Our evaluation is based on both supervised and unsupervised learning with several performance metrics, including accuracy, ROC-AUC score, F1-score, top-k score, etc. We compare the strengths and weaknesses of different anomaly detection techniques and reveal insights into their applicability and limitations in scientific workflow scenarios.